MediaComem/comem-webdev/subjects/ts/README.md

 TypeScript is also the language recommended by the Angular team to develop [Angular][angular] applications (but it can be used with any framework or library).

+This tutorial is a summary of some of the [TypeScript Handbook][typescript-handbook]'s chapters.

 <!-- slide-include ../../BANNER.md -->

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->